Tahereh Barati, M.A, RMFT, PhD

 Being present with people at their critical times has taught me to appreciate compassionately differences and commonalities expressed in relationships.
 Dialogue and communication are not possible without considering what attitudes one has towards the other.
 Our attitudes are sensory-based.
 I encourage my supervisees to tap into their multiple stories of self and clients and disengage from their rational state of beings and step into their relational state of beings, as we are connected in the web of relationships.
 Through our participation and engagement, we become more relationally in tune with others and ourselves.

-I am a received by PhD in the Taos Institute program through University of Twente, with the completion of the dissertation, which centers on relational becoming and transformation of conflict narratives.
+I hold a PhD from the University of Twente, and my dissertation centered on relational becoming and transformation of conflict narratives.
 My research is primarily directed at capturing unheard voices of people in different settings.
 Reflecting on the day-to-day interactions open space to explore and view critically dominant discourses (cultural, social, and economic) that shape our interactions with one another.
 Paying attention to the influences of broader discourses and practices in the field of psychotherapy as well as our daily interactions lead to the construction of new social worlds.
 In this dissertation, the utility of the construction discourse guides and construct new forms of connections in relationships between clients and therapists; the notion of self, as relational, narrative, and multi-storied, introduces new ways of addressing conflict in a collaborative, dialogical fashion; meanings are co-constructed according to people’s experiences of connection and disconnection.